 Clearly, speed remains a critical consideration for eCommerce, so it’s going to make an impact on the success of eCommerce businesses in 2020 and beyond.

 AMP, which stands for Accelerated Mobile Pages, is a recent project at Google that allows for creating a mobile version of a website that loads quicker than a typical mobile-friendly website.

 AMP is yet another step to make the web friendlier to smartphone users, and it makes perfect sense.
 With the number of people shopping on mobile increasing rapidly, any initiative or technology that improves their experience is welcome.

 We won’t get into the tech stuff that comes with creating AMP eCommerce pages, but here are some of the benefits for those who choose to adopt it:

 The results are lightning-fast websites that Google loves, as well as an increase in mobile rankings, which is tremendously important for meeting the needs of people who visit eCommerce stores on devices like smartphones and tablets.

 If you’d like to know more about AMP, here are Google’s guides and FAQ where you’ll find more about why implementing this technology is important for both search engines and your website.

 This trend also falls in the category of making the online shopping experience better for users.
-With more and more people using voice search devices to search for information online and buy products, eCommerce businesses need to make sure that their websites are optimized for them.
+With more and more people using voice search devices to search for information online and buy products using digital procurement, eCommerce businesses need to make sure that their websites are optimized for them.